basedcount/.github/profile/README.md

 - [George Dikun](https://github.com/CodapopKSP) is the creator of Based Count Bot.
 Also builds fantastic [Kerbal Space Program controllers](https://untitledspacecraft.com/).
 - [Tristan Isham](https://github.com/tristanisham) is the creator of [basedcount.com](https://basedcount.com), co-founder of Based Count.
-- [Tommaso Ornato](https://github.com/ornato-t) is the creator of Flair Change Bot, core contributor to [basedcount.com](https://basedcount.com), Based Count Bot, and a contributor to [Lemmy](https://join-lemmy.org/).
+- [Tommaso Ornato](https://github.com/ornato-t) is the creator of Flair Change Bot, core contributor to [basedcount.com](https://basedcount.com), Based Count Bot, and a developer of 3rd party tools for [Lemmy](https://join-lemmy.org/).
 - ["Kira"](https://github.com/isFakeAccount) is a Python wizard and works internally on optimizing our bots code and hosting Based Count Bot.

 ## Our Projects